haraschax/cliff-finder/README.md

 ./dl_copernicus_glo30.sh
 ./find_cliffs.py
 ```
-This will output a list of cliffs found, and a topographic map of each cliffs in `cliffs_found`
+This will output a list of cliffs found, and a topographic map of each cliff in `cliffs_found`

 # Some cool cliffs this algorithm found
 ### Latok I, Pakistan, 35°55'50.9"N 75°49'26.6"E
-The north face of Latok 1 shows a 300%+ grade for 1900m of elevation change according to cliff-finder.
+The north face of Latok 1 shows a 300%+ grade for 1900m of elevation change, according to cliff-finder.
 Which would make it the tallest cliff in the world.
-The total height change from the cliff peak to valley right in front of it is ~2300m.
+The total height change from the cliff peak to the valley right in front of it is ~2300m.
 ![latok1](cliff_pics/latok1_north_face.jpg)

 ### Namcha Barwa, China, 29°37'14.8"N 95°02'12.6"E